perilsensitive/skcmaputil/README.md

 Legal Stuff
 -----------
-Shovel Knight is copyright Yacht Club Games
+Shovel Knight is the property of Yacht Club Games.

-Steam is copyright Valve
+Steam is the property of Valve Corporation.

 I am not affiliated with either Yacht Club Games or Valve.